 I spotted a very tall crane on August 17, 2018.
 It placed big boulders onto the seaside below the endangered coastal road.
 They came from a huge truck that was parked on an empty terrain beside a little chapel by the main road.
 This is the subtropical garden access point to Calle Tegueste opposite Loro Park.

-This tiny village at the end of the long beach only became a tourist attraction in the last three decades of XX.
-That was after the remodeling of Playa Jardin by the landscape architect César Manrique.
+This tiny village at the end of its long beach only became a tourist attraction in the last three decades of XX.
+That was after the landscape architect César Manrique had turned a rocky shore into the Playa Jardin Tenerife garden beach .
 Also Loro park tourists started to discover the hamlet over the road where delicious fish could be savored.

-Talking of history, a couple of restaurants need to be mentioned.
-Casa Julian isn't the only house with a kitchen built into lava rocks in this part of town.
+Casa Julian ist the Tenerife Restaurant with its kitchen built into lava rocks on Punta Brava Beach.
 It dates back to the first or second decade of XX.
 My friend Jetty Henriette Hinder introduced me to this place in 2003 when the terrace was still in the open.
-Then, there was Casa Maria further inside the hamlet.
-Maria's was a small place and you felt like eating in a fisherman's family room.
-Seafood, such as prawns were very popular there.
-Maria's place has gone and so has my friend Jetti, unfortunately.
+Then, there was Casa Maria a family run restaurant with excellent prawn dishes.
 Maria was in her Sixties at the time when we celebrated birthdays there.
-I also miss very much Tambo's restaurant for eating out seafood which may have relocated to Santa Ursula.
-I know that there is Restaurante Marlin in Tambos place, now.
+I also miss very much Restaurant Tambos for eating out Tenerife seafood.
+Perhaps, it has relocated to Santa Ursula.
+I know that there is Restaurant Marlin in Tambos place, now.

 12 at Calle Victor Machado which is portrayed below.
-This tiny hotel whose roof top azotea is ideal for group parties fills an accommodation niche
+This so called Puerto Nest Hostel whose roof top Azotea is ideal for group parties fills an accommodation niche

-for as little as Euro 18 per person.
+for as little as Euro 22 or 23 per person.
 Also, there are double-bed rooms

-Many get down to their knees to decorate one of the suburb's main streets during Corpus Christi.
-This road connects their beloved church Santa Rita built by the late Padre Antonio with a very special chapel of the Cruz by Calle Pelinor.
+Many get down to their knees to decorate one of the suburb's main streets during the celebration of Salt and flower carpets This road connects their beloved church Iglesia Santa Rita built by the late Padre Antonio with a very special chapel of the Cruz by Calle Pelinor.

 The Punta Brava residents are also in total agreement when their interests, such as safety are at stake.